 The sun does not deliver that much energy to any one place at any one time.
-How much solar energy a place receives depends on several conditions.
-These include the time of day, the season of the year, the latitude of the area, and the cloudiness of the sky.
+How much solar energy a place receives depends on several conditions, including the time of day, season of the year, latitude of the area, and cloudiness of the sky.